Kengo Kuma

-Kengo Kuma (隈 研吾, Kuma Kengo) is a Japanese architect and professor in the Department of Architecture (Graduate School of Engineering) at the University of Tokyo.
-Frequently compared to contemporaries Shigeru Ban and Kazuyo Sejima, Kuma is also noted for his prolific writings.
-He is the designer of the Japan National Stadium in Tokyo, which was built for the 2020 Summer Olympics.
+Kengo Kuma (隈 研吾, Kuma Kengo) is a Japanese architect and emeritus professor in the Department of Architecture (Graduate School of Engineering) at the University of Tokyo.
+Frequently compared to contemporaries Shigeru Ban and Kazuyo Sejima, he is also noted for his prolific writings.
+Kuma is the designer of the Japan National Stadium in Tokyo, built for the 2020 Summer Olympics.
+In politics, he is an advisor for the city of Kitakyushu.